Computing all maps into a sphere

 The beauty of the thing is that $P_i$, which conveys, in a sense, complete information about the homotopy of $Y$ up to dimension $i$, can be reconstructed from the \emph{discrete} data given by $\pi_2,k_2,\pi_3,k_3,\ldots,k_{i-1},\pi_{i}$.

-For our purposes, a key fact is the following: \begin{prop} If $X$ is a CW-complex of dimension at most $i$, and $Y$ is a $1$-connected CW-complex, then there is a bijection between $[X,Y]$ and $[X,P_i]$ (which is induced by composition with the map $\varphi_i$). \end{prop}
+For our purposes, a key fact, already mentioned in the outline section, is the following:

-Thus, for computing $[X,Y]$ in Theorem~\ref{t:main}, it suffices to compute $[X,P_{2d-2}]$, for the appropriate stage $P_{2d-2}$ of a Postnikov system of~$Y$.
-This will be done inductively, i.e., the main step of the algorithm will be to compute $[X,P_i]$ from $[X,P_{i-1}]$, $i\leq 2d-2$.
+\begin{proposition} If $X$ is a CW-complex of dimension at most $i$, and $Y$ is a $1$-connected CW-complex, then there is a bijection between $[X,Y]$ and $[X,P_i]$ (which is induced by composition with the map $\varphi_i$). \end{proposition}

 \heading{Simplicial Postnikov systems. } To use Postnikov systems algorithmically, we represent the objects by simplicial sets and maps (this was actually the setting in which Postnikov originally defined them).
 Concretely, we will use the so-called \emph{pullback representation} (as opposed to some other sources, where a \emph{twisted product} representation can be found---but these representations can be converted into one another without much difficulty).